 Here’s our top tips to help you keep your cool behind the wheel, even when it’s hot.

 Not sure how to carry out these checks?
-Read our guide to maintenance here
+Read our maintenance guide.

 Glare from the sun can impact vision and dazzle you while driving.
 Reduce the effects by wearing sunglasses, using your sun visor and making sure your windscreen is clean before setting off.

-If you break down on a motorway, you’ll be easier to find if you call from an emergency SOS phone.
-Your breakdown provider can call you back on your mobile with any updates if necessary.
+If you break down on a motorway, you can call from an emergency SOS phone and your breakdown provider can call you back on your mobile with any updates if necessary.

-We understand no matter how prepared you are accidents happen.
-Please contact us immediately if you do ever need our help.
+We understand no matter how prepared you are accidents happen, so contact us immediately if you need our help.